Bruno-hub19/Bruno-hub19/README.md

 ### Hi there, I'm Bruno Nascimento 👋

 ## I'm a Musician and Developer!
-- 🔭 I’m currently working on a Personal Project!
+- 🔭 I’m currently working on a [Personal Project][personal project]!
 - 🌱 I’m currently learning JavaScript Stack
 - 🥅 2020 Goals: Learn more about the JavaScript environment
 - ⚡ Fun fact: I love to play guitar / eletric guitar